Context is king

 The real insight

 The models have gotten significantly better since then.
-But the most useful thing I took away from that experience wasn't about what the model could do.
-It was about what I was giving it.
+But the most useful thing I took away from that experience was realizing how much the input matters.

 The more context you provide about what you're working on, what you're about, and what you need help with, the better the output gets.
-Not slightly better.
-Fundamentally better.
+The gap is bigger than you'd expect.

 This applies regardless of which tool you're using.
 Claude Code, OpenCode, Codex, Gemini CLI, whatever comes next.
 The context you provide, your project docs, your architecture notes, your AGENTS.md, is the single highest-leverage input you control.